saadraj4/Motion_Analysis_using_Accelerometer_and_Gyroscope_Data/README.md

 # Motion_Analysis_using_Accelerometer_and_Gyroscope_Data
 Motion Analysis using Accelerometer and Gyroscope Data.
 Python code for detecting motion events, estimating speed with Kalman Filter.
 Easily customizable.

-## GitHub Repository: Motion Analysis using Accelerometer and Gyroscope Data

 This repository contains Python code for analyzing motion data captured from accelerometer and gyroscope sensors.
 The code performs the following tasks: